Analysis | The 2016 campaign inoculated the public against Trump’s 2020 tactics

 Earlier this month, Trump had reason to believe that something similar might happen this year.
-He reportedly knew that his personal attorney, Rudolph W. Giuliani, had obtained a laptop allegedly containing personal information belonging to former vice president Joe Biden's son Hunter, a frequent target of Trump's rhetoric.
+He reportedly knew that his personal attorney, Rudolph W. Giuliani, had obtained a laptop allegedly containing personal information belonging to former vice president Joe Biden’s son Hunter, a frequent target of Trump’s rhetoric.
 Giuliani had given the material to the New York Post because, he told the New York Times, other outlets would “spend all the time they could to try to contradict it before they put it out” — in other words, to vet it.
-That includes Fox News, which apparently passed due to concerns about the reliability of the material.
+That includes Fox News, which apparently passed because of concerns about the reliability of the material.

 The New York Post, for its part, ran a front-page story centered on the material (largely written by a reporter who declined to put his name on it).
 Its central allegation involved an email from a Ukrainian energy official which focused on then-vice president Joe Biden.
 The fuse was lit.